leandro-oliveira83/leandro-oliveira83/README.md

-### Hello World 👋
+### Hello, folks 👋
-I am a fullstack software engineer from Brazil
+I am a fullstack software engineer from Brazil.
+I believe that technology can<br>empowers us to create amazing things that contribute to making the wolrd a better place.

 - 🔭 Working on multiple frontend and backend project using react, nodejs and .net
 - 🌱 Learning design patterns in depth